by Bruce Niederer — GBI Technical Advisor

 Above: Our study of adding pigments to epoxy.

 We often get asked ‘What can I use to color my epoxy?’
 The intended application is as varied as our customers.
 Often it’s simply to make it easier to paint over or to provide a color indicator between layers.
 Sometimes it’s to match a particular colored material in a repair.
 Maybe it’s for an art or craft project.
 The point is, people are often looking for a color other than the black 423 Graphite, 501 White or 503 Gray Pigments offered in the WEST SYSTEM® product line.
-What are some options?
+What are some options for adding pigments to epoxy?
 And what are the pigment’s effects on the performance of the epoxy?

 The concern when adding a non-epoxy pigment or additive is the effect the product will have on the cure behavior and performance of the epoxy.
 We looked at a number of products to add as pigments and assessed their effects on WEST SYSTEM 105 Resin and 206 Hardener by measuring the Shore-D™ hardness (ASTM D-2240) and tensile adhesion (ASTM D-4541) to 2024 T-3 aluminum.

-For an idea of what color each pigment/colorant produces, refer to Table 2 on the next page.
+For an idea of what color each pigment/colorant will produce, refer to Table 2 below.
 Each sample was made with a draw-down bar to produce an even 8 mil film thickness.
-This represents about two rolled on coats of pigmented epoxy.
+This represents about two rolled-on coats of pigmented epoxy.
 The pooled mass shows what a thicker amount would look like.